hyperledger/fabric-samples/asset-transfer-basic/chaincode-external/README.md

 ../bin/peer lifecycle chaincode commit -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile $PWD/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem --channelID mychannel --name basic --peerAddresses localhost:7051 --tlsRootCertFiles $PWD/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt --peerAddresses localhost:9051 --tlsRootCertFiles organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt --version 1.0 --sequence 1
 ```

-This effectively approves the chaincode definition for both orgs and commit it using org1.
-This should end with an output similar to:
+This approves the chaincode definition for both orgs and commits it using org1.
+This should result in an output similar to:

 ```
 2020-08-05 15:41:44.982 PDT [chaincodeCmd] ClientWait -> INFO 001 txid [6bdbe040b99a45cc90a23ec21f02ea5da7be8b70590eb04ff3323ef77fdedfc7] committed with status (VALID) at localhost:7051
 2020-08-05 15:41:44.983 PDT [chaincodeCmd] ClientWait -> INFO 002 txid [6bdbe040b99a45cc90a23ec21f02ea5da7be8b70590eb04ff3323ef77fdedfc7] committed with status (VALID) at localhost:9051
 ```

-The chaincode is now operational and can be used as normal.
+Now that the chaincode is deployed to the channel, and started as an external service, it can be used as normal.

 ## Using the Asset-Transfer-Basic external chaincode